This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do you store fried apples?
+How do I store fried apples?

 Can fried apples be used as a pie filling?

-Can you freeze fresh apples?
+Can I freeze fried apples?

-More Small Batch Apple Recipes To Try
+More Small Batch Apple Recipes

 Ways To Use Leftover Ingredients